-Games like Railroad Ink use dice with different sides.
+Some games use dice with custom sides.
 In Railroad Ink, for example, the sides of the dice have railroad and street configurations.
 They are written on your board to create the most efficient transportation system with the most connections.